BdennisB/AVSblog/_posts/2023-03-20-Custom-cerificates.md

 {: .box-note}
 **Note:** Unable to deploy MA agent

 If you have verified ports open between IX and connector (check the diagram) then most likely your on-prem environment works with on-prem/custom a Certificate Authority.
-In order for the IX appliance to be allowed to join a custom certificate validated envirionment it will have to be equiped with a suitable certificate.
+In order for the IX appliance to be allowed to join a custom certificate validated environment it will have to be equipped with a suitable certificate.

 Lets first check and make sure we are in a custom certificate landscape